 (5) It is a defence to a prosecution for an offence against this section if the accused satisfies the court that there was some substantial reason for the accused’s failure to comply other than a desire to avoid providing information that might be used as evidence.

 [Section 67AB inserted by No. 6 of 2007 s.
 10; amended by No. 14 of 2011 s.
-15.]
+15; No. 8 of 2012 s.
+37.]

 67A.
-Failure to comply with other requirement made under s.
-66 to 66E
+Failure to comply with other requirements of police officer

-(1) Subject to subsection (2), a person who fails to comply with any requirement of a member of the Police Force made pursuant to any of sections 66 to 66E, other than a requirement mentioned in section 66(1aa), 66C(2), 67(2), 67AA(2) or 67AB(2), commits an offence.
+(1) Subject to subsection (2), a person who fails to comply with any requirement of a police officer made pursuant to any of sections 66 to 66E, other than a requirement mentioned in section 66(1aa), 66C(2), 67(2), 67AA(2) or 67AB(2), commits an offence.

 (2) This section does not apply to a medical practitioner or registered nurse by reason of his failing to co-operate in the taking of a sample of a person’s blood for analysis or in the collection of a sample of a person’s urine for analysis.